SovCoinX/SovCoin/README.md

 are carried out collectively by the network.
 SOV Core is the name of the open source software which enables the use of this currency.

+For more information please look in the [doc folder](/doc/), as well as the project website https://www.sovcore.org.

-For more information, as well as an immediately useable, binary version of the SOV Core software, see https://www.sovcore.org/.
+For an immediately useable, binary version of the SOV Core software, see [latest release](https://github.com/SovCoinX/SovCoin/releases/latest)

 License